-If your goal is to be in ketosis most of the time, of course they’d be off limits but if you tolerate them well and are now into a weight maintenance phase, no reason not to have some from time to time.
+If your goal is to be in ketosis most of the time, of course they’d be off limits.
+However, if you tolerate them well and are now into a weight maintenance phase, there is no reason not to have some from time to time.

 In general, paleo is the stricter diet of these two, and has a more rigid set of rules.
 On the other hand, the primal lifestyle is exactly that – a lifestyle more than a diet, and allows for some level of flexibility.

 Primal vs. Carnivore